Play

 To do this job, you need to be passionate about computers and video games.
 Programmers don’t count their time!

-The average annual total pay for an engine programmer is approximately $124,116.
-This figure includes a median base salary of approximately $103,450.
+The average annual total pay for an engine programmer is around $124,116, including a median base salary of about $103,450.

 Average starting salary

-For those beginning their career, the starting total pay typically falls between $58,000 and $99,000 per year.
-Entry level roles focus on implementing foundational systems and debugging engine code under the guidance of senior staff, with the median total pay for this level sitting at $75,000.
+At the beginning of a career, total annual pay usually ranges from $58,000 to $99,000.
+Entry-level roles often focus on implementing core systems and debugging engine code under the guidance of more experienced developers.
+The median total pay at this stage is around $75,000.

 Average salary for experienced programmers

-Depending on the company, after years of experience a programmer may become project manager or technical director.
+Depending on the company and their level of experience, an engine programmer may later move into positions such as project manager or technical director.

 Careers and career opportunities